augustin-barillec/teamchess-web/README.md

 ```

 **C. Set Up HTTPS Load Balancer**
-This is identical to your previous setup. [cite\_start]Point your domain's A record (`www.yokyok.ninja`) to the reserved global static IP for the load balancer [cite: 351-355].
+This is identical to your previous setup.
+Point your domain's A record (`www.yokyok.ninja`) to the reserved global static IP for the load balancer [cite: 351-355].

 ### Step 6: Updating Deployments

 **A. Updating the Frontend Client**
-[cite\_start]This process remains the same: rebuild, sync to GCS, and invalidate the CDN cache [cite: 356-362].
+This process remains the same: rebuild, sync to GCS, and invalidate the CDN cache [cite: 356-362].

 ```bash
 npm run build --workspace=client